Biden urges G-7 leaders to call out and compete with China | Politics

 Beijing rejects allegations that it is committing crimes.

-The G-7 leaders also hope three days of meetings at a seaside resort in southwestern England will help energize the global economy and sharpen a focus on combating climate change.
-British Prime Minister Johnson also welcomed the leaders from "guest nations'' South Korea, Australia and South Africa, as well as the head of the United Nations, to the summit to "intensify cooperation between the world's democratic and technologically advanced nations."
+Johnson, the summit host, also welcomed the leaders from "guest nations'' South Korea, Australia and South Africa, as well as the head of the United Nations, to the summit to "intensify cooperation between the world's democratic and technologically advanced nations."
 The leaders planned to attend a barbecue Saturday night, complete with toasted marshmallows, hot buttered rum and a performance by a sea shanty troupe.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)